denten/denten.github.io/_pages/CV/temp.md

 idea@dennistenen.com • github.com/denten • (415) 215-3315

 Dennis Tenen teaches in the fields of new media and digital humanities at Columbia University.
-His research often happens at the intersection of books, people, and technology.
+His research often happens at the intersection of text, people, and technology.

 ## Affiliation